RcubDev/limbo_console_sharp/README.md

 - **Godot Engine**: Version 4.4.X or higher.
 - **.NET SDK**: Version 8.0
-- **limbo_console plugin**: Installed and enabled in your Godot project.
+- **limbo_console plugin**: Installed and enabled in your godot project.
 See [💻 limbo console](https://github.com/limbonaut/limbo_console).

 ## 🖥️ Installation

-1. Ensure the [💻 limbo console](https://github.com/limbonaut/limbo_console) plugin is installed and enabled in your Godot project:
+1. Ensure the [💻 limbo console](https://github.com/limbonaut/limbo_console) plugin is installed and enabled in your godot project:
    - Go to **Project > Project Settings > Plugins** and enable the plugin.

-2. Install the NuGet package for your Godot C# project (compatible with Godot 4.4.X).
+2. Install the nuget package for your godot c# project (compatible with godot 4.4.X).

 ### Using `dotnet` CLI